usmaann/usmaann.github.io/_pages/about.md

 **March-2022:** Invited to serve as a PC member for ECML/PKDD 2022

-**March-2022:** 1 full paper accepted in the IEEE Journal of Biomedical and Health Informatics (J-BHI)
+**March-2022:** 1 full paper accepted in the IEEE Journal of Biomedical and Health Informatics

 **Feburary-2022:** Invited to serve as a PC member for MICCAI 2022